impactoss/impactoss-user-manual/visitors/visitor.md

 Whether you are an NGO or interested member of the public, this application allows visitors to:

-* Access and explore all published information about what the Government is doing and plans to do (e.g. in the area of women's rights or in relation to a particular SDG target) by selecting areas of interest (see below)
+* Access and explore all Recommendations and Actions of your Government by area of interest (e.g. in the area of women's rights or in relation to a particular Sustainable Development Goal (SDG)): [Explore by Category](/visitors/categories.md)
-* Track how Government is performing in relation to its human rights and Sustainable Development Goal SDG) targets and goals (see [Explore Action Implementation Plan](visitors/actions.md))
+* Track your Government's progress in Human Rights implementation: [Explore Action Implementation Plan](visitors/actions.md)
-* Search the entire database by keyword (see [Search the database](/visitors/search.md))
+* Search the entire database by keyword: [Search the database](/visitors/search.md)
-* Register and contribute own data to demonstrate what your organisation has been doing to help achieve these goals (see [Register](visitors/register.md))
+* Register and contribute own data to demonstrate what your organisation has been doing to help achieve these goals: [Register](visitors/register.md)

+To learn about the **principal concepts** in IMPACT OSS and how they relate, as well as **how to navigate** the application please see below.

 ---

 #### Overview & main navigation

-Once you click 'Explore' on the homepage the next page you will be taken to is the Overview page, from where you can access all of published information.
+Once you click 'Explore' on the homepage you will be taken to the **Overview** page, from where you can access all of published information.

 ![](/assets/Overview for Visitors.png)
-_**All information demonstrated is for illustrative purposes only **_
+_Screenshot from demo site ([demo.impactoss.org]https://demo.impactoss.org)) - all content for demo purposes only_

-The Overview map (2) is a visual representation of the information contained within the application at any moment in time.
-Clicking on any element of the Overview map will take the user to the relevant area of the tool where they are able to delve into that information further.
+The **overview map (3)** is a visual representation of the principal information contained within the application's database.
+Clicking on any element map will take you to the relevant area of the tool to explore further.

-This is alo reflected in the main navigation above (1) The main menu (marked as (1) in overview image above) allows you to navigate through the different types of information you can find within the tool:
+These areas of interest are also available in the **main navigation (1)** above.
+Inparticular these core concepts of IMPACT OSS are

 ##### Recommendations

 ![](/assets/recommendations_icon.png)

-Each country is party to a number of human rights treaties (e.g Convention on the Elimination of All Forms of Discrimination Against Women).
-For each treaty it has signed it has a range of legal obligations to implement and regularly receives recommendations from the respective Treaty Bodies on specific areas for improvement.
-Additionally each country undertakes a Universal periodic Review every 4.5 years and has a standing invitation to all United Nations Special Procedures.
+Each country is party to a number of human rights treaties (e.g Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW)).
+For each treaty it has signed it has a range of legal obligations to implement and regularly receives recommendations, also called observations, from the respective Treaty Bodies on specific areas for improvement.

+Additionally each country undertakes a Universal periodic Review (UPR) every 4.5 years and has a standing invitation to all United Nations Special Procedures.
 Out of both of these processes each country receives recommendations for how to implement its human rights obligations too.
-This tab allows visitors to browse through all of the recommendations a country has received, and to see what the Government is doing to meet its commitments.

 For more information go to **[Explore Recommendations ](/visitors/recommendations.md)**